At least five killed in protest over mosque demolition in north Indian town

 “Some call the structure a madrassa,” she added.

-But residents said the mosque and the school in Haldwani’s Banphoolpur area were nearly two decades old and had been unfairly targeted.
+But residents said the mosque and the school in Haldwani’s Banphoolpura area were nearly two decades old and had been unfairly targeted, despite a court hearing on the matter scheduled on February 14.

-A top police official in Uttarakhand on Friday told The Indian Express newspaper five people were killed in the protest, but did not identify them.
+They also said all those killed in the police firing were Muslim.

-Officials said dozens of others, including police officers, were wounded and are being treated in various hospitals of the city.
+“When the police arrived with bulldozers, the men were at work.
+When the women protested the demolition, the police batoncharged and teargassed us,” Najma Khanum, 21, a resident of Malik Ka Bagicha in Banbhoolpura told Al Jazeera.

 Authorities in Haldwani have given shoot-on-sight orders, imposed a curfew, suspended internet services, closed schools and banned large gatherings.